The 13 Places in the U.S. Offering Free Land

 Free land and the option to build a brand new home?!
 Sounds like a win-win, right?
 There must be a catch (or two, or three…)

+So if you are wondering how to get free land?
 The Iowa town of 120 people is offering a free lot for anyone willing to build a new home.
 It’s a far cry from the most expensive homes in each state.
 It’s part of an effort to maintain or grow the town’s tax base while tearing down dilapidated homes.
 The offer of the free lot comes with the stipulation that a home must be at least 1,200 square feet.
 Get an application at the city’s website.